SeldonIO/seldon-core/docs-gb/models/parameterized-models/pandasquery.md

 ---
-description: Learn how to implement conditional data filtering in Seldon Core 2 using Pandas Query models.
-This guide demonstrates how to create dynamic data selection models with MLServer, build conditional pipelines with query-based routing, and implement complex inference workflows with status-based triggers.
+description: Learn how to use PandasQuery for data transformation in Seldon Core, including query configuration and parameter handling.
 ---

 # Pandas Query Model